VidyasagarMSC/VidyasagarMSC/README.md

 ### :raised_hand: About Me
 This is **Vidyasagar Machupalli**.

-🧑🏽‍💻 A polyglot and pragmatic coder
+🧑🏽‍💻 Polyglot and Pragmatic Programmer

-:loudspeaker: Witty speaker
+:loudspeaker: International speaker

 :pencil2: Technical Writer aka Blogger